What Is a Divorce Settlement & How Is It Decided Who Gets What?

 - Standard of living and living expenses

 - Role in the marriage (e.g. were you the primary breadwinner or the stay-at-home-parent) and so on.

 The court strives to decide what the fairest way to divide the assets is, but arrangements regarding the children (in terms of housing and child maintenance) have the highest priority.

-We’ve heard about 80/20 and 70/30 divorce splits before, but in our experience, the best way to achieve a fair division of assets is to start with a 50/50 split and work from there to ensure both parties are in agreement.
+We’ve heard about 80/20 and 70/30 divorce splits before, but in our experience, the best way to achieve a fair divorce settlement is to start with a 50/50 split and work from there to ensure both parties are in agreement.

 Knowing what you are entitled to in a divorce settlement should be your first priority when considering dealing with your assets and money following a divorce.

 What are the implications of not obtaining a financial settlement?

 Failure to reach a financial settlement can often lead to problems in both the short and long term.

 Any loose ends can mean that financial negotiations continue even after the decree absolute is granted and the marriage is officially at an end.

 For example, if the shared matrimonial property has not been sold, this might prevent either party from obtaining a new mortgage and starting a new life, but if one party does not wish to sell up this can cause problems that drag out.